yuchenyang83/Data_and_Code_tLME_dropout/README.md

        contains

        (1) the subfolder 'simulation', in this folder contains '.R' file code for simulation studies that can fit the LME and tLME models with non-ignorable dropout consisting of different missing mechanisms;
-       (2) the subfolder 'fix_alpha', in this folder contains '.R' file code for sensitivity analysis;
+       (2) the subfolder 'fixed_alpha', in this folder contains '.R' file code for sensitivity analysis;
        (3) 'tLMMmissingSEM.R' main script for fitting the tLME model with non-ignorable dropout;
        (4) 'LMMmissingSEM.R' main script for fitting the LME model with with non-ignorable dropout;
        (5) 'computer.pvi.R' calculate the probability of dropout for each subject at each time point;